Ryan McMahon Preview, Player Props: Rockies vs. Orioles

 Ryan McMahon At The Plate

-- McMahon has 114 hits and an OBP of .333, both of which are tops among Colorado hitters this season.
+- McMahon leads Colorado with 114 hits and an OBP of .332 this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.